Aretha Franklin: The Queen of Soul

 Early Life: Roots of a Legend

-Aretha Franklin's musical journey began in a household brimming with talent and spirituality.
+Aretha's love for music began in a talented family.
 Her father, Rev. C.L.
-Franklin, was a renowned Baptist minister and civil rights activist, while her mother, Barbara Siggers Franklin, was a gifted pianist and vocalist.
-Growing up in Detroit, Aretha was immersed in a rich musical environment, attending her father's church, New Bethel Baptist Church, where she honed her singing skills in the gospel choir.
+Franklin, was a famous Baptist minister and civil rights activist.
+Her mother, Barbara Siggers Franklin, was a skilled pianist and singer.
+Aretha grew up in Detroit, singing in her father's church choir.

 Career: A Journey of Triumphs